Roopaish/Godot-Game-Development/README.md

 > AnimationPlayer

 AnimationPlayer helps in creating animation that can be customized with keyframes and can be executed through script.
 We can create an animation and name it.
 Then we can add tracks which deals with animating certain aspects of a particular node.
 Property track is most common.
 We need to select which node we want to animate then which property of it.
 Then we can insert keys by right clicking on the track.
+Any property in inspector can be animated.

 ```gd
 # Controlling Animation of AnimatedSprite